Dennis Kent

-Dennis V. Kent is an American geologist and geophysicist who is a Board of Governors Professor Emeritus at Rutgers University and an adjunct senior research scientist at Lamont–Doherty Earth Observatory of Columbia University.
+Dennis V. Kent is an American geologist and geophysicist who is a Doherty Senior Scholar at Lamont–Doherty Earth Observatory of Columbia University and a Board of Governors Professor Emeritus at Rutgers University.
 His research focuses on paleomagnetism, geomagnetism, rock magnetism, and their application to geologic problems, including geologic time scales, paleogeography, ancient climate, polar wander, and the long-term carbon cycle.

-Education
+Early life and education

-Kent graduated from Stuyvesant High School in Manhattan in 1964.
-He received a bachelor's degree in geology from the City College of New York, N.Y. in 1968 and a doctorate degree in marine geology and geophysics from Columbia University, N.Y in 1974, where he studied magnetism in deep-sea sediments.
+Kent was born in Prague, Czech Republic.
+He came to the United States in 1953.
+He graduated from Stuyvesant High School in Manhattan in 1964.
+He received a Bachelor of Science degree in geology from the City College of New York in 1968 and a Doctor of Philosophy degree in marine geology and geophysics from Columbia University in 1974, where he studied magnetism of deep-sea sediments.
+He wed Carolyn Cook in 1971 and they have a daughter and a grandson.

+Career

+Kent joined the Lamont–Doherty Earth Observatory as a research associate in 1974.
+He became an adjunct senior research scientist in 1998 and was later named a Doherty Senior Scholar.

+He joined the adjunct faculty in the Department of Earth and Environmental Sciences at Columbia University in 1981, becoming adjunct professor in 1987, a position he held until 1998.In 1998, he joined the faculty at Rutgers University as a Distinguished Professor in the Department of Earth and Planetary Sciences, was named Board of Governors Professor of Geological Sciences in 2007 and became Board of Governors Professor Emeritus in 2020.